-"eBay believes in the power of our business model to make a real difference in the world, and that includes how we embrace innovation to reduce our carbon footprint.
-When Bloom came to us, it was an easy decision to become an early-adopter of their cutting-edge new technology.
-As a result, we're meeting financial and environmental goals with the project while fueling a more energy efficient global marketplace.
+"eBay Inc. believes in the power of our business model to make a real difference in the world, and that includes how we embrace innovation to reduce our carbon footprint.
+We were proud to be an early adopter of Bloom's technology at our San Jose Headquarters back in 2009 and are thrilled to see our partnership expand to our state of the art data center in Utah.
+As a result, we're meeting financial and environmental goals with our projects while fueling a more energy efficient global marketplace.
 That's good for us, our customers and the planet."

 – John Donahoe, , President and Chief Executive Officer, eBay Inc.